top of page

 A Different Approach

-One of the biggest challenges in creating new campaign images for a large department store like Macy's is ensuring that everyone is getting full representation.
-To address this, I was given open use of the merchandising room and was able to use whatever products I could find to craft shots that showcased the full depth of the store's offerings.
+One of the biggest challenges in creating new campaign images for a large department store like Macy's was ensuring that each department was given representation.
+To address this, I used a variety of products from the merchandising room that week to craft shots that showcased the full depth of the store's offerings.

 More Information